 The pulmonic valve is in the opening between the right ventricle and the blood vessels going to the lungs (pulmonary arteries).
 The pulmonic valve opens as the right ventricle contracts to pump blood into the lungs.
 Certain disorders causes the valve opening to be narrowed (stenosis).

 Pulmonic stenosis, which is rare among adults, is usually due to a birth defect Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .
-When the stenosis is severe, it is usually diagnosed during childhood, because it causes a loud heart murmur.
+When the stenosis is severe, it is usually diagnosed during childhood, because it causes a loud heart murmur (abnormal heart sound that a doctor can hear with a stethoscope).
 Severe pulmonic stenosis occasionally causes heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more in children but often does not cause symptoms until adulthood.

 Symptoms include chest pain (angina), shortness of breath, and fainting.

 Diagnosis of Pulmonic Stenosis

 Through a stethoscope, doctors may hear the characteristic murmur of pulmonic stenosis.